 Considering the wording of the restriction higher costs might be associated with the reporting requirement (especially in regards to estimating annual releases).

-Overall the impacts on both costs and emission reduction from this RO will be significantly lower compared to RO1-2 and RO4.
+Overall, the impacts on both costs and emission reduction from this RO will be significantly lower compared to RO1-2 and RO4.

-RO4: Derogation from ban conditional on technical Risk Management Measures being implemented to prevent releases the environment (with or without transitional period)
+RO4: Derogation from ban conditional on technical Risk Management Measures being implemented to prevent releases the environment (with or without the proposed 3-year transitional period)

-During the Consultation a wealth of information was submitted on means to limit infill release to the environment.
+During the Annex XV report and SEAC draft opinion consultations a wealth of information was submitted on means to limit infill release to the environment.
 Based on this it is clear to SEAC that ways to limit or even eliminate releases of infill material into the environment are widely available.
 Effective measures can be and are already implemented on existing fields.
 More far-reaching measures are then ready to be implemented when synthetic pitches have reached the end of their lifetime and need to be refurbished/replaced.

+Furthermore, a CEN technical report (CEN/TR 17519) was recently approved (after the adoption of the RAC opinion on the microplastics proposal) that lays out technical measures by which the releases of infill to the surrounding environment can be reduced.
+Magnusson & Macsik (comment #686) reviewed the available published studies and estimated the effectiveness of existing RMM measures being used in a full-size pitch as detailed in CEN TR 17519.
+On the basis of this study, RAC Rapporteurs have informally indicated to SEAC that it appears reasonable to assume that CEN/TR 17519 can limit the infill dispersion to levels below 7g/m2, set out in RO4, provided that they are adhered to in the fields of new construction and retroactively implemented in the pre-existing fields.

-Very disparate information was also submitted on costs for putting into effect these technical measures.
+During the different consultations, very disparate information was submitted on costs for putting into effect these technical measures (e.g. those included in CEN/TR 17519).
 Based on the comments received, the Dossier Submitter indicates that costs for retrofitting existing artificial sports fields to be in the range of €3 000 to €29 000 per full-sized pitch (average cost proposed by DS: €20 000).
 SEAC notes that other comments (e.g. #2139 and #2364) report higher costs.
 SEAC therefore suggests to adapt the costs range: €3 000 - €83 000 (average cost proposed by SEAC: €30 000).
 It is important to note that the upper cost limit contains worst-case estimates and costs that may not be necessary in certain countries (e.g. related to snow deposit area).
 It is however useful to include as a sensitivity test when discussing cost-effectiveness and proportionality (see further in this opinion).

 Using an average cost of €20 000 per pitch and assuming that 32 000 of the existing 39 000 full-size pitch equivalents use polymeric infill material and have no measures in place to limit emissions to the environment, the Dossier Submitter arrives at an overall cost for this RO of €640 million (PV).
 Using an average cost of €30 000 per pitch this overall cost estimate goes up to €960 million (PV).
-A transition period of 6 years would mitigate most of these costs since 80-90 % of the pitches can be refurbished/replaced at the end of their foreseen lifespan according to the Dossier Submitter.
+A transition period of 3 years would mitigate most of these costs since 80-90 % of the pitches can be refurbished/replaced at the end of their foreseen lifespan according to the Dossier Submitter.
 Considering the fact that the average lifespan of an artificial pitch is 10 years SEAC finds this plausible.
+During the opinion development UEFA has stated that investments in pitches are already being made now, which indicates that the cost estimated presented above should be seen as an upper bound.